In this article

 "Why are you interested in this position" is a common question in the early stages of a job interview as it can help set the tone for the conversation and filter out any potential job applicants who aren't interested.

-Preparing a good answer requires self-reflection and research, but a good answer can help you emphasize your interest in the role and company culture, show off the research you've done about the company, and help you expand on your career goals.
+Preparing a good answer requires self-reflection and research, but a good answer can help you emphasize your interest in the role and company culture, show off the research you've done on the company, and help you expand on your career goals.
 Ideally, you'll weave in a few accomplishments and relevant past experience to highlight why you're a perfect fit for the particular position.

 Even if it isn't your dream job, it pays to consider what about the job description drew you in.
 A generic answer can ruin your chances as a job seeker and a good answer can put you ahead of others.